 If you want to fuel up in the morning (or any time of day), oatmeal is a great way to do it.
 It's high in whole-grain fiber and protein and low in calories.
 If you stay away from the flavored instant packets, it's also sugar-free.
 In all types of oatmeal — whole oat groats, steel cut, Scottish and rolled — the nutrition remains basically the same.

 Oatmeal is a type of porridge, and the two terms are often used interchangeably, but not all porridge is made from oats.
 A porridge is a hot cereal that can be made from a variety of grains, vegetables or even some legumes.
 (Remember the nursery rhyme "Peas porridge hot?").
 It's most commonly boiled in water or milk until it's a mushy substance.

-The list of varieties of porridge is very long.
+The list of varieties of porridge is long.
 Porridge can be made from corn, for example.
-Many Americans eat corn-based porridges including polenta, cornmeal mush and grits, but many countries also have their own version of corn porridge.
+Many Americans eat corn-based porridges including polenta, cornmeal mush and grits, but many other countries have their own version of corn porridge.
 Champurrado is a Mexican porridge made from corn, sugar, milk and chocolate.
 In East Africa, corn flour and sorghum are mixed with other ground grains to make uji.

-Jamie Oliver shows how to make a big pot of plain oat porridge, and then has suggestions to serve it five different ways, including adding chocolate to it.
+Chef Jamie Oliver shows how to make a big pot of plain oat porridge, and then has suggestions to serve it five different ways, including adding chocolate to it.

 Other porridge recipes:

 - Miso Brown Rice Congee

 - Creamy Quinoa Porridge with Coconut Milk and Spices